Old Hotel in a Florida Oyster Town!

 Jack La Lanne Phusical Fitness Stuido!

-I'm one of those people who actually uses hotel fitness rooms, so I was blown away by the size and quality of this space!
+I'm one of those people who sometimes uses hotel fitness rooms.

 Me and My Buddy